sebastianhenaosanta/testLidarIT/README.md

 # testLidarIT
-This repository content files and folders of the thecnical test of liDArit
+This repository contains the corresponding files of the technical test for applying to liDArit